 You want to make sure your icing is smooth!
 Avoid getting any lumps by making sure that the powder and sugar are incorporated properly.
 Use a spatula while mixing to scrape the powder that gets stuck to the sides of the bowl.

 Icing dries darker than what it looks initially.
 You always want the icing to be slightly lighter than the color you want to ensure you get the right shade.

 Humidity is Royal Icing's enemy.
 It will make the icing dry more slowly, and it can make the icing dull, fragile, and uneven.
 You can use a dehumidifier in the room while the icing dries to avoid humidity.
 Once you use the icing to decorate, do not put the house inside the fridge.
 This will also add humidity to the icing.

 What piping tip do you use for Royal Icing?

 The right piping tip really depends on what you are decorating.
 We don't recommend using a piping tip that is too small, as they tend to clog easily.
 It really comes down to your personal preference and whether you're decorating smaller details, or gluing the pieces together.

 - Make sure that baked gingerbread cookies are cooled off before you start assembling the house together.
 Otherwise, the icing can melt, and not hold the house together.

 - Choose the right piping tip size and shape.
 If your piping tip is too small it can get clogged easily.
 The Gingerbread House Kit includes the right piping tips and instructions.

-- For assembling you want the icing to be thicker, but not too thick where it won't be easy to squeeze.
+- For assembling your gingerbread house you want the icing to be thicker, but not too thick where it won't be easy to squeeze.
 You need a thicker consistency because this is the mortar of your house.
 You want the house to be stable and to stay put.

 - For decorating, you can add a teaspoon of water to make the icing have a more liquid consistency.
 You want it to be a little easier to pipe, but not too liquid where it's runny.